karamble/braibot/docs/wiki/User-Guide.md

 1. Set up Bison Relay
    * Install Bison Relay Client
    * Run Bison Relay Client and create an account
-   * Fund your account with Decred
+   * Fund your account with Decred or use a paid invite key
    * Stop the Client
    * Enable RPC interface in `~/.brclient/brclient.conf`:
      ```ini